 Are you interested in people?
 Do you like to work out puzzles by piecing together the evidence?
 Do you want to find out about events which have changed the world?
-Do you like to get inside people?s minds and work out what makes them tick?
-History is interesting, challenging and fun!
-It also helps you to make sense of most other subjects.
+Do you like to get inside people's minds and work out what makes them tick?
+History is interesting, challenging and fun and it also helps you to make sense of most other subjects.

 History helps you to develop skills to look beyond the headlines, to ask questions and to express your own opinions.
 Just think: if you didn't ever study history you would never truly understand the world we live in.

 Units of work, Grouping of students, assessment and expected standards

 • recognise the value and importance of learning about the past,

 • understand how the past influences the present,

 • appreciate difference in society and the world around them,